CynthiaGodoy/Weather-Dashboard/README.md

 ✅ Create a weather app with a form input to search for a specific city.

-✅ When a specific city is searched it is then saved on the Local storage and will be saved under the search history.
+✅ When a specific city is searched it is then saved on the Local Storage and will be saved under the search history.

-✅ When a specific city and a date is entered an icon, teperature, humidity, wind speed and UV index will be displayed.
+✅ When a specific city and a date is entered an icon, temperature, humidity, wind speed and UV index will be displayed.

 ✅ When the UV index is viewed a color will indicate whether the conditions are favorable, moderate, or severe.